Marah1996211/Crowdfunding_ETL/README.md

 - Contacts DataFrame
 This DataFrame was also saved as a CSV file.

+- The Jupyter Notebook containing the Python coding is attached in this folder.

 ## Database Design and Creation
-An Entity Relationship Diagram (ERD) was designed to represent the relationships between the data tables represented across all four CSV files.
+An Entity Relationship Diagram (ERD) was designed using QuickDBD to represent the relationships between the data tables represented across all four CSV files.
+- The ERD is pictured in a PNG file in this folder.
 The ERD was used to create a PostgreSQL schema, which created tables in the database corresponding to each file.

 ## Data Loading